-Today, the Australian antitrust regulator’s, Australian Competition and Consumer Commission (ACCC) has announced that its body plans to stop Google from being the default search engine for smartphones and tablets.
+Today, the Australian antitrust regulator, the Australian Competition and Consumer Commission (ACCC) has announced that its body plans to stop Google from being the default search engine for smartphones and tablets.

 The ACCC suggested that firms using the Google Android operating system for mobile devices (old or new) set a mandatory selection interface and provide customers with other search engine providers.

-This restriction may be extended to Apple Inc.’s iPhone and desktop devices, according to the regulator.
-These technology behemoths may be required to give people the option of using various Internet browsers.
+According to the regulator, this restriction may be extended to Apple Inc.’s iPhone and desktop devices.
+These technology behemoths may be required to allow people to use various Internet browsers.

 This plan adheres to Europe’s existing antitrust tradition.
 On Android devices, Google needs to implement a selection interface that allows consumers to freely choose whether or not to use search engine services supplied by minor competitors.